 Internationally, there are different approaches to allowing oats in the gluten-free diet.
 In places that do allow oats, only those free of gluten contamination (‘pure’ oats) are recommended for people with coeliac disease, as standard commercial brands of oats are often highly contaminated with wheat gluten.
 Australian and New Zealand food law does not currently allow oats to be labelled ‘gluten free’; this remains unchanged.

-Oats are a nutritious grain that offer a range of nutritional benefits.
+Oats offer a range of nutritional benefits.

-The addition of pure oats to a gluten-free diet can help boost fibre intake, enhance food choices and provide a range of beneficial nutrients including quality protein, soluble and insoluble fibres, vitamins and minerals.
+The addition of pure oats to a gluten-free diet can help boost fibre intake, (especially β-glucans), enhance food choices and provide a range of beneficial nutrients, including quality vegetarian protein, soluble and insoluble fibres, vitamins and minerals.
 Oats have been associated with a range of positive health effects on metabolism and cardiovascular disease risk markers such as cholesterol, body weight, and blood sugar control in diabetes.
+Including pure oats can help to improve the variety and quality of your gluten-free diet and may even enhance your quality of life.

 Pure oats are safe and well tolerated by the vast majority of people with coeliac disease.

 The term ‘gluten’ is used to describe the grain storage proteins from wheat, rye and barley that are toxic to people with coeliac disease.
 There is a similar protein in oats called avenin.
-However, oats are less toxic to people with coeliac disease because there is not much avenin in oats, and the avenin present is less likely to trigger harmful immune responses compared to wheat, rye and barley.
+However, oats are less toxic to people with coeliac disease because there is not much avenin in oats, and avenin itself is less likely to trigger harmful immune responses compared to wheat, rye and barley.

 A very small number of people with coeliac disease do react to pure oats.